Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 • The ENTRYPOINT will specify the command to initiate the container once the image has been created.

-2. We can now use the Dockerfile to build an image using the command:
+2. We can now use the Dockerfile to build an image by running the command:

 docker build -t account-name/my-custom-app .

-3. Following the above, publish this image to the registry using the command:
+3. Following the above, publish this image to the registry by running the command:

 docker push account-name/my-custom-app

-1. You can check information on your image using the history command:
+1. You can check information on your image by running the history command:

 docker image history my-custom-app